Scintilla/Migrate-Redmine-to-Gitlab/README.md

-# Migrate
+# Migrate Redmine to Gitlab
-Migrate Redmine to Gitlab
+Ruby script to transfer all tickets from Redmine to Gitlab

 'Work in Progress'